 The process of deriving a key pair depends on the signing algorithm.
 In all cases, keys are generated from a seed value that is 16 bytes (128 bits) in length.
-The seed value can be completely random (recommended) or it can be derived from a specific passphrase by taking the SHA-512 hash and keeping the first 16 bytes (similar to SHA-512Half, but keeping only 128 bits instead of 256 bits of the output).
+The seed value can be completely random (recommended) or it can be derived from a specific passphrase by taking the SHA-512 hash and keeping the first 16 bytes (like SHA-512Half, but keeping only 128 bits instead of 256 bits of the output).

 The key derivation processes described here are implemented in multiple places and programming languages:

 - In Python 3 in this repository's code samples section .